wordpress-mobile/GutenbergKit/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug report
-description: Report a bug with the WordPress block editor for mobile apps
+about: Report a bug with the WordPress block editor for mobile apps
-labels: ['bug']
+labels: 'bug'
 ---

 <!--